JacktheGeat/Mystanic/README.md

 also it could have spyware and viruses or something idk. its not like i made it or anything.<br />
 that was a joke i made it it shouldnt break your computer or anything. probably.

-added give commands: /function mystanic:give/(insert item here)<br />
-also working on loot tables for all custom items.
-It will be a while don't judge me.

-# Known Bugs:
-  > Sword of Avarice buggs out at 214748 kills. if someone manages to get that many kills in a survival world, without commands or hacks, i will give you 100$. until then, thats just too big a number for me to care.
-  >
-  > Dungeons don't now generate underground, but they have a bubble around them.
-I will have to fix that later somehow.